pirahawk/ms-adf-tdd-exercise/README.md

 ## Running the Powershell Deployment Script

 1. Open Powershell as Administrator
-2. Enter command powershell.exe -File <ps1 location> using the location of the Infrastructure/deploymentScript.ps1 powershell script on your computer.
+2. Enter command powershell.exe -File <ps1 location> using the location of the Infrastructure/deploymentScript.ps1 powershell script on your computer
-1. Follow the prompts to enter the required parameters for deployment.
+3. Follow the prompts to enter the required parameters for deployment
+4. The script will deploy all required resources to your Subscription, including uploading sample data to the Storage account container